-Since 2003 Van Handle has also served as Mount Holyoke's Dean of International Students.
-"It is truly a joy to work with international students, who comprise well over 20% of MHC's student body," she says.
+Since the fall of 2003, Van Handle has also served as Mount Holyoke's Dean of International Students.
+"It is truly a joy to work with international students, who will, beginning in the fall semester of 2014, account for 30% of MHC's student body," she says.
 "Interacting on a daily basis with students from so many different countries and cultures is empowering, and has taught me to appreciate Mount Holyoke's diverse community even more than I had in the past."

 - "German Government Honors Van Handle," Office of Communications, April 3, 2007